 to advance [the] agency’s continued evaluation of potential regulatory pathways for cannabis-containing and cannabis-derived products

-with a particular focus on cannabidol (CBD).
+with a particular focus on cannabidiol (CBD).

 CBD is one of more than 100 biologically active chemical compounds in the cannabis plant and one of the most commonly known.
 Unlike THC, another well-known compound found in cannabis, CBD is not intoxicating.
-It is marketed in a variety of forms, such as oil, drops, capsules, syrups, teas and topical lotions, often sold online, not necessarily legally.
+It is marketed in a variety of forms, such as oil, drops, capsules, syrups, teas, and topical lotions, often sold online, not necessarily legally.